beddouihechmolkaa-lgtm/PixelMinds/README.md

 # AINS Agent Flight Recorder
 ### Continuous Evaluation System + Deterministic Replay Engine + Autonomous Agent
-**AINS Hackathon 2026 — Use Case 1 + Use Case 2 + Use Case 3 (Unified Architecture)**
+AINS Hackathon 2026 — Use Case 1 + Use Case 2 + Use Case 3 (Unified Architecture)

 ---

 ## 🎯 Problem Statement

 Enterprise teams deploy AI agents inside Atlassian tools (Jira Service Management, Confluence) to automate workflows.
-These agents are **non-deterministic** — the same prompt can produce different tool calls, reasoning chains, and outputs on every run.
+These agents are non-deterministic — the same prompt can produce different tool calls, reasoning chains, and outputs on every run.

 When an agent fails silently:
 - 12 out of 80 JSM tickets get mis-assigned with no error fired
 - A Confluence summary agent starts producing verbose, unstructured output after a model update
 - A promotion-evaluation agent approves the wrong candidate due to a semantic hallucination

-**Traditional logging cannot debug this.** Running the agent again produces different behavior.
-There is no mechanism today to capture what the agent *actually did*, replay it deterministically, or attribute failure to a specific step.
+Traditional logging cannot debug this.
+Running the agent again produces different behavior.
+There is no mechanism today to capture what the agent actually did, replay it deterministically, or attribute failure to a specific step.

 ---